KPI Reporting System

 Multi-carrier shipping hub for Indonesian eCommerce

-RaftLabs builds KPI reporting systems with agreed metric definitions, data layer construction, period-comparison reporting, and automated scheduled distribution for businesses that need consistent, multi-department operational reporting.
-A system covering 15 to 25 metrics across 3 to 4 departments with automated weekly delivery typically delivers in 6 to 10 weeks.
-A more complex system with budget versus actual comparison and daily operational reporting typically delivers in 10 to 16 weeks.
-Fixed cost agreed before development starts.
+RaftLabs builds KPI reporting systems with agreed metric definitions, a shared data layer, period-comparison reporting, and automated scheduled delivery for businesses that need consistent, multi-department numbers.
+A first metric pack covering one or two departments launches in roughly 6 to 10 weeks to validate the format, then expands to more departments, budget versus actual, and daily operational reporting.
+Fixed cost, agreed before development starts.

 Trusted by